 City of Melbourne

-The immense number of Chinese-speaking tourist visiting Melbourne every year has brought an equivalently huge capitals and opportunities to the city.
+The immense number of Chinese-speaking tourists visiting Melbourne every year has brought equivalently huge capitals and opportunities to the city.
 For the year ending December 2017, there are 621,600 Chinese visitors to Victoria who spent a total of $2.7 billion Australian dollars.
 And the figures did not include the Chinese-speaking demographic from countries except China.

 In order to make these overseas guests feel more at home, the City of Melbourne has developed a WeChat Mini Program to help these visitors to navigate between the laneways of Melbourne.
 Named Check-in Melbourne (打卡墨尔本), the Mini Program encourages users to “check-in” at 10 iconic tourist attractions in Melbourne, including the Flinders Street Station.

-The mini program guide tourists with their mother tongue to expose themselves to the authentic multicultural experience of Melbourne.
+The mini-program guide tourists with their mother tongue to expose themselves to the authentic multicultural experience of Melbourne.
 And the users can showcase their time in Melbourne with a digital badge to share on their WeChat Moment (the Facebook content-sharing equivalent) and an Avid Traveller luggage tag.

 Queensland State Government